matrix-org/trafficlight/README.md

-# Traffic Light
+# Trafficlight

 Trafficlight controller for multiple clients (client-server-server-client) under test.

-Shape of server still under development.

 ## Concept

-The trafficlight server controls various matrix clients in an effort to coordinate them testing in a live system.
+The trafficlight server controls various matrix clients in an effort to coordinate testing in a live system.

-Each client identifies itself externally via a UUID; which is mapped to a internal client (normally a colour) when they first connect and are allocated to a test.

-Clients should sit and poll constantly until they receive an action - and then continue to poll until they're told to 'exit'

-There's a bunch of client management not yet provided by the server; for example handling tidy up of clients with explicit 'exit's if a test fails.
+Tests can specify sets of clients and servers under tests, that are created by the system and passed into their `run()` method.

+TestSuites are setup around each Test, and provide a matrix of TestCases based on the ranges of Clients and Servers that are required for each test.
+For example, one Test which asks servers for synapse or dendrite, and two clients that can be element android or element web, will end up creating and running 8 test cases - the product of two options for each server and two options for each client.

+Servers are managed by complements `homerunner` tool, and are setup on demand as each TestCase starts.
+We will be able to start tests running against Synapse, Dendrite and other homeservers, so long as they are packaged for Complements' usecase.

+Clients are managed by Adapters.
+Adapters are wrappers around various clients (eg, element-web / element-android / hydrogen ) that perform actions from the trafficlight tests.

+Adapters are able to upload files (logs and videos) after a test run to allow us to reflect on the tests after they've completed.

+Adapters are managed separately from the trafficlight server, and are managed in a similar style to CI runners - they register and poll the trafficlight server for commands to run.
+If no test requires the adapter at present they are left idling until they are allocated to a TestCase.

 There are three APIs provided for interaction by the server: